 Even the Ku Klux Klan came in for criticism after the war.
 As we saw in Chapter 15, Hollywood portrayed the Klan negatively starting in the late 30s.
 That wasn’t surprising given that most of the industry’s leaders were Jewish, but it was a far cry from the Klan’s protagonist role in Birth of a Nation (1915).
 Two North Carolina writers won the Pulitzer Prize for Public Service in 1953 for criticizing the Klan and Lumbee Indians routed Klansmen in a forest shootout at the Battle of Hayes Pond in 1958.
 While the government still wasn’t as focused on far-right groups as far-left during the Cold War, indictments increased some by the mid-20th century.
 Folklorist Stetson Kennedy went underground and joined the Klan to write a sensationalized exposé, reporting on violence and ridiculing silly terms like “klavalier.”
 He passed his research onto the writers of the popular Adventures of Superman radio show, which depicted the caped hero taking on the “Clan of the Fiery Cross.”
 In the 1920s, the KKK wouldn’t have minded a mole infiltrating their group; they would’ve bragged about their violence and racism.
 Now, they were on the defensive, the state of Georgia revoked their charter, and membership dwindled.
 Little kids were rooting for Superman to defeat them.
 The Klan firebombed Kennedy’s Florida home and temporarily chased him out of the country.

 White supremacist groups didn’t go away and are still around today but, after WWII, they no longer marched down Main Street USA in parades with the marching band, fire truck, and Kiwanis Club.
 That wasn’t all good news, though.
 When the Klan went underground in the form of the White Knights of the KKK, they grew increasingly violent in the mid-1960s.
 Here we see another, underrated way that WWII connected to the Civil Rights movement.
-Not only were many Black activists veterans, and some — e.g. NRA member and Negroes With Guns (1962) author Robert Williams in South Carolina — used their military background to train NAACP members how to defend themselves, but many Klan members were veterans, as well.
-They used their knowledge of munitions to blow up black churches and homes in the mid-20th century.
+Many black activists were veterans and some (e.g. NRA member and Negroes With Guns author Robert Williams in South Carolina) used their military background to train NAACP members on how to defend themselves.
+But, so too, many Klan members were veterans and used their knowledge of munitions to blow up black churches and homes in the mid-20th century.

 Why Jury Duty Matters